ToshioCP/Gtk4-tutorial/gfm/sec7.md

 }
 ~~~

-The function `g_file_load_contents` loads the file contents into a buffer, which is automatically allocated, and sets `contents` to point the buffer.
+The function `g_file_load_contents` loads the file contents into a buffer,
+which is automatically allocated and sets `contents` to point that buffer.
-And the length of the buffer is set to `length`.
+The length of the buffer is set to `length`.
-It returns `TRUE` if the file's contents are successfully loaded. `FALSE` if an error happens.
+It returns `TRUE` if the file's contents are successfully loaded and `FALSE` if an error occurs.

-If the function succeeds, it inserts the contents into GtkTextBuffer, frees the buffer memories pointed by `contents`, sets the title of the window,
+If this function succeeds, it inserts the contents into GtkTextBuffer,
+frees the buffer pointed by `contents`, sets the title of the window,
-frees the memories pointed by `filename` and shows the window.
+frees the memories pointed by `filename` and then shows the window.
-If it fails, it outputs an error message and destroys the window.
+If it fails, it outputs an error message and destroys the window, causing the program to quit.

 ## GtkNotebook

-GtkNotebook is a container widget that contains multiple children with tabs in it.
+GtkNotebook is a container widget that uses tabs and contains multiple children.
+The child that is displayed depends on which tab has been selected.

 ![GtkNotebook](../image/screenshot_gtk_notebook.png)

-Look at the screenshots above.
+Looking at the screenshots above,
-The left one is a window at the startup.
+the left one is the window at the startup.
-It shows the file `pr1.c`.
-The filename is in the left tab.
+It shows the file `pr1.c` and the filename is in the left tab.
-After clicking on the right tab, the contents of `tfv1.c` appears.
+After clicking on the right tab, the contents of the file `tfv1.c` are shown instead.
-It is shown in the right of the screenshot.
+This is shown in the right screenshot.

-GtkNotebook widget is between GtkApplicationWindow and GtkScrolledWindow.
+The GtkNotebook widget is inserted as a child of GtkApplicationWindow and contains a GtkScrolledWindow
-Now I want to show you the program `tfv4.c`.
+for each file that is being displayed.
+The code to do this is given in `tfv4.c` and is:

 ~~~C
  1 #include <gtk/gtk.h>